-- Radical change for Brick Lane and the surrounding streets is long overdue.
-Motor vehicles should be banned from Brick Lane itself and potentially other nearby streets, with specific provision only for loading and servicing, and with that provision designed to vastly reduce the impact of associated motor traffic, parking (even for delivery, loading) etc. - As well as other issues highlighted in our local group's response, these areas are currently blighted by "through" motor traffic using primarily residential streets to avoid the main road network, creating significant barriers to walking and cycling and enabling far too many unnecessary car journeys, with resulting negative effects including noise and air pollution, inactivity, climate-changing emissions, collisions and injuries. - "Low Traffic Neighbourhood" (LTN) schemes, most notably in Hackney and Waltham Forest, demonstrate that removing or strongly restricting through motor traffic from primarily residential neighbourhoods has major benefits for walking and cycling, and in many cases public transport, activity levels, pollution, community cohesion etc. - These schemes reduce overall motor vehicle movements across an area, including the main roads, and encourage "mode shift".
+- This area is currently blighted by "through" motor traffic using primarily residential streets to avoid the main road network, creating significant barriers to walking and cycling and enabling far too many unnecessary car journeys, with resulting negative effects including noise and air pollution, inactivity, climate-changing emissions, collisions and injuries. - "Low Traffic Neighbourhood" (LTN) schemes, most notably in Hackney and Waltham Forest, demonstrate that removing or strongly restricting through motor traffic from primarily residential neighbourhoods has major benefits for walking and cycling, and in many cases public transport, activity levels, pollution, community cohesion etc. - These schemes reduce overall motor vehicle movements across an area, including the main roads, and encourage "mode shift".
 And this tends to happen without significant negative impacts to existing main roads and the broader transport network in the medium to long term. - As such, and alongside main road schemes (such as cycle tracks or other "road diets"), these schemes are a vital step towards enabling active travel and reducing the dominance of the motor car in the borough and across London.
-It is important the council remains firm on these plans and the principles behind them, and delivers benefits for the broader community, rather than listening to any vocal minority (often car owners) that emerges during the engagement and consultation process.

-- At this early stage, our recommendation is that a baseline set of core principles for the scheme, based on resident perception surveys, traffic volume and speed data and other sources (such as air quality monitors, business customer surveys, parking surveys), is created.
-Consultation should then refine how specific scheme options will fulfil the principles established, but it should not effectively be a referendum on whether the project proceeds or not.
-Nor should it result in a scheme being allowed to move forward that will fail to deliver against established principles, borough policy and the Mayor's Transport Strategy objectives. - TfL, London Cycling Campaign and other expert bodies have a wealth of evidence and expertise to help councils build the case among residents, businesses and stakeholders for Liveable Neighbourhood and/or low traffic neighbourhood schemes.
-But key to the delivery of most Liveable Neighbourhoods will be the willingness of political leaders and officers to lead their residents in a conversation about the principles and details of the scheme without allowing concerns raised or fear of change to derail delivering real benefits to the entire community. - For more on LTNs, see: https://lcc.org.uk/pages/low-traffic-neighbourhoods.
-LCC looks forward to working with the council on this and other projects. - Monitoring, both before and after implementation, of air quality, motor traffic volumes and speeds, cycling and walking volumes and footfall and retail vacancy rates of nearby shops on nearby main roads and residential streets this scheme could impact, would be desirable, up to several years after the introduction of the scheme, sporadically.
-This would enable the borough and other London, and UK, transport bodies, councillors and officers etc. to build up a valuable evidence base on the results of introducing LTNs, and enable the borough to build schemes to mitigate any adverse impacts as well as reassure residents and shopkeepers of the benefits medium and long-term.
+It is important the council remains firm on delivering a plan that fulfils the principles behind these proposals, and delivers benefits for the broader community, rather than listening to any vocal minority that emerges during the consultation process. - The aim of consultation in this case should be to refine how specific scheme options will fulfil principles established on baseline data and resident perception surveys etc., but it should not effectively be a referendum on whether the project proceeds or not.
+Nor should it result in a scheme being allowed to move forward that will fail to deliver against established principles, borough policy and the Mayor's Transport Strategy objectives. - Monitoring, both before and after implementation, of air quality, motor traffic volumes and speeds, cycling and walking volumes and footfall and retail vacancy rates of shops on nearby main roads and residential streets this scheme could impact would be desirable, up to several years after the introduction of the scheme, sporadically.
+This would enable the borough and other London, and UK, transport bodies, councillors and officers etc. to build up a valuable evidence base on the results of introducing LTNs, and enable the borough to build schemes to mitigate any adverse impacts as well as reassure residents and shopkeepers of the benefits medium and long-term. - We also would support a "Controlled Parking Zone" (CPZ) implementation in the area.
+CPZs create space for other uses on our roads, help reduce the dominance of motor traffic on our streets, and discourage those from outside the area from using this area as a convenient location to park for onward journeys, avoiding parking charges elsewhere etc.